 Do you shoot?
 If so, why?
 And what?

-What are the other loves of your life?
+Aside from shooting, what are the other loves of your life?

 Which other fieldsport/shooting businesses or organisations do you most admire, and why?

-What’s the biggest threat facing shooting today?
+What’s the biggest threat facing shooting, in your opinion?

+Self regulation is increasingly important for anyone involved in fieldsports.
 What can the government do to support the industry more?

 What’s your favourite shooting read?